uw-cmg/MAST/MAST/doc/source/8_0_2_gbdiff.rst

 Calculates the effective diffusivity in a grain boundary network with two types of randomly distributed grain boundaries.

 `Version 1.3 - published on 21 Feb 2014 <https://materialshub.org/resources/diffcalc>`_

 `Look for a new version in late 2014 <https://materialshub.org/resources/gbdiff>`_

+The source code must be downloaded from github.
+It does not exist in the pypi package.
+See :doc:`12_0_programming`.

     * Uncompiled source code is in MAST/utility/gbdiff

 This tool calculates the effective diffusivity in a grain boundary network represented by a three-dimensional Voronoi diagram.
 Two types of grain boundaries with different diffusivities are randomly distributed in the domain.